Havelock Ellis: Eonism

 Ellis studied what today are called transgender phenomena.
 Together with Magnus Hirschfeld, Havelock Ellis is considered a major figure in the history of sexology to establish a new category that was separate and distinct from homosexuality.
 Aware of Hirschfeld's studies of transvestism, but disagreeing with his terminology, in 1913 Ellis proposed the term sexo-aesthetic inversion to describe the phenomenon.
 In 1920 he coined the term eonism, which he derived from the name of a historical figure, the Chevalier d'Éon.
 Ellis explained:

 Ellis found eonism to be "a remarkably common anomaly", and "next in frequency to homosexuality among sexual deviations", and categorized it as "among the transitional or intermediate forms of sexuality".
 As in the Freudian tradition, Ellis postulated that a "too close attachment to the mother" may encourage eonism, but also considered that it "probably invokes some defective endocrine balance".

+Havelock Ellis used literary examples from Balzac and several French poets and writers to develop his framework to identify sexual inversion in women.

 Marriage

 In November 1891, at the age of 32, and reportedly still a virgin, Ellis married the English writer and proponent of women's rights Edith Lees.
-From the beginning, their marriage was unconventional, as Edith Lees was openly bisexual.
+From the beginning, their marriage was unconventional, as Lees was openly lesbian.
 At the end of the honeymoon, Ellis went back to his bachelor rooms in Paddington.
-She lived at Fellowship House.
+She lived at a Fellowship House in Bloomsbury.
 Their "open marriage" was the central subject in Ellis's autobiography, My Life.
 Ellis reportedly had an affair with Margaret Sanger.

 According to Ellis in My Life, his friends were much amused at his being considered an expert on sex.
-Some knew that he reportedly suffered from impotence until the age of 60.
-He then discovered that he could become aroused by the sight of a woman urinating.
+Some knew that he reportedly suffered from impotence until the age of 60, when he discovered that he could become aroused by the sight of a woman urinating.
 Ellis named this "undinism".
-After his wife died, Ellis formed a relationship with a French woman, Françoise Lafitte.
+After his wife died, Ellis formed a relationship with a French woman, Françoise Lafitte (better known as Françoise Delisle).